Best Film for the Yashica FX-2

 - Slide film 6-8 stops

-120 or 220 film, used in medium format cameras, is the only other type of film you are likely to encounter}.
+120 or 220 film, used by medium format cameras, is the only other type of film you are likely to notice}.

-Nearly all new 35mm film distributed currently has DX encoding.
-This allows electronically controlled cameras to auto detect and set the ISO of the film canister put in the camera.
+Almost all new 35mm film on the market today has a DX code.
+This will allow electronically controlled cameras to detect and set the ISO of the film loaded into the camera.

-You will find a variety of options for where to get film processed.
-For a more complete explanation of the options go to my article on Where to Develop Film.
+You will find several options for where to process film.
+For a more complete discussion of the choices see my guide on Where to Get Film Developed.

-WARNING: Film doesn’t get developed on location at big box stores and pharmacies.
-They send film off-site to be processed by a 3rd party.
-Because of that, you won’t receive your negatives back.
+WARNING: Film is no longer developed locally at pharmacies and big box stores.
+They send the film away to be developed by a third party.
+Because of this, you won’t be given your processed negatives back.